 7. Find The Mascarons Watching You

-One of the things I love in the Marais Paris is examining the mascarons at the top of the impressive doorways.
+One of the best things to do in le Marais Paris is to examine the mascarons at the top of the impressive doorways.
 When these private mansions were built, a mascaron (carved mask) was placed over the entranceway to protect the family from evil spirits.
 Often a fanciful face, sometimes a faun and other times a full-figured mascaron, they are always watching who goes by!

 If you love intricate and decorative door knockers, le Marais in Paris is an excellent district to find them.